Chanty

 Slack and Twist are two of the most popular team chat apps for doing just that.

-Both of these tools allow companies of all sizes to communicate more dynamically – particularly in remote working environments.
+Both tools help companies of all sizes to communicate more easily, especially when they’re working remotely.
 Whether you’re a Slack fan or a Twist advocate, you can use either app to keep track of workplace projects, launch meetings, and manage ongoing conversations.

 So, how do you choose between them?